typst/typst/tests/suite/foundations/calc.typ

 // Error: 2-19 the result is not a real number
 #calc.pow(-1, 0.5)

+--- calc-pow-not-real-decimal ---
+// Error: 2-41 the result is not a real number
+#calc.pow(decimal("-1"), decimal("0.5"))

 --- calc-sqrt-not-real ---
 // Error: 12-14 cannot take square root of negative number
 #calc.sqrt(-1)

+--- calc-sqrt-not-real-decimal ---
+// Error: 12-25 cannot take square root of negative number
+#calc.sqrt(decimal("-1"))

 --- calc-root ---
 #test(calc.root(12.0, 1), 12.0)